Elitegroup Computer Systems: OEM

 Many of these motherboards have been produced for OEM customers and are used in systems assembled and sold by such brand-name companies as Lenovo, HP and Zoostorm.
-Its main competitors are Micro-Star International and ASRock.
+Its main competitors are MSI and ASRock.

 ECS has also produced computers for Acer.

 History

 Founded in 1987, ECS is headquartered in Taiwan with operations in North America, Europe and the Pacific Rim.
-The company merged with PCChips (Hsing Tech Enterprise Co., Ltd), a major manufacturer of low-cost motherboards, in 2005.
-In June 2003, ECS was selected for two years in a row for Business Week magazine’s exclusive Information Technology 100 list.
+The company merged with PCChips, a major manufacturer of low-cost motherboards, in 2005.
+In June 2003, ECS was selected for two years in a row for Business Week magazine's exclusive Information Technology 100 list.

+Since the 2010s, after years of declining market share in the do-it-yourself PC builder business, the company has deemphasized its consumer motherboard business, prioritizing its OEM motherboard and mini-PC businesses.